Thacker Pass lithium mine: Mining and extraction process

-Thacker Pass would use a newly-developed process to extract lithium from the clay deposit.
+Thacker Pass would use a newly developed process to extract lithium from the clay deposit.
 Usually lithium is mined by either hard rock mining or brine mining.
 This mine will use hydraulic shovels to remove the clay and turn it into a slurry.
 Non-lithium-containing sand and rock will be separated and immediately returned to the pit.The lithium-bearing clay slurry would be mixed with sulfuric acid to extract the metal.
 A plant would be built on-site to burn molten sulfur and produce sulfuric acid, which is safer than transporting sulfuric acid, and would result in one third the number of truckloads necessary.
-Sulfur is a byproduct from oil refineries, and may be sourced from as far away as the Aberta oil sands.
+Sulfur is a byproduct from oil refineries, and may be sourced from as far away as the Alberta oil sands.
 The facility would produce 5,800 tons of sulfuric acid per day, requiring 75 semi-trucks of molten sulfur to be delivered daily from Winnemucca.
 Burning the sulfur to produce sulfuric acid is an exothermic reaction, allowing the plant to generate most of its own electricity.

 After the slurry is reacted with sulfuric acid, it will be pressed through filters which separate the elemental lithium solution, and then processed into lithium carbonate or lithium hydroxide for batteries.
 The tailings will then be returned to the pit.
 (The mine will use a process called "block mining", whereby previously excavated sections get filled with tailings as the operation progresses.)

-The mine is planned to operate for 46 years, with the first 20 years removing material above the water table, with Lithium Americas intending to do studies over a decade on the water flows around the pit in hopes of proposing a safe method for mining below the water table (for which they are not yet permitted to do.)
+The mine is planned to operate for 46 years, with the first 20 years removing material above the water table, with Lithium Americas intending to conduct studies over a decade on the water flows around the pit in hopes of proposing a safe method for mining below the water table (for which they are not yet permitted to conduct.)